nubificus/vaccel-docs/docs/user-guide/vm-example.md

 The `[noop]` lines are not present when running from the VM.
 This is because the plugin is executing in the host.
 We only get the `classification tags:` result back.
-If you look at the other terminal, where the agent is runing, you should see the following:
+If you look at the other terminal, where the agent is running, you should see the following:

 ```console
 Created session 1